YueLiRex/alpaca-trade-api-rust/README.md

 ```rust
 let watch_list = client.create_watch_list(request_body).await?;
 ```
+This repo is still in development.

-Welcome to submit a issue to li.yue.rex@gmail.com
+Welcome to submit an issue to li.yue.rex@gmail.com